melisalarson/appTrac-client/README.md

 # appTrac
 Application tracking software to help applicants stay organized as they search for new employment opportunities.
+With appTrac, you can easily which applications require your immediate attention and which interviews you have coming up next.

+##### __Technologies Used__ <br>
+appTrac was built using a MERN stack and all depencie are listed in the packagejson file.

 ### __USER STORY__